Classification of modules for infinite-dimensional string algebras: Introduction

-Let $\Lambda$ be a string algebra.
 We consider left $\Lambda$-modules $M$ which are \emph{unital} in the sense that $\Lambda M=M$.
 If $Q$ is finite, then $\Lambda$ has a one, and this corresponds to the usual notion.
 It is equivalent that $M$ is the direct sum of its subspaces $e_v M$, where $v$ runs through the vertices in $Q$ and $e_v$ denotes the trivial path at vertex $v$, considered as an idempotent element in $\Lambda$.
-Clearly unital $\Lambda$-modules correspond to representations of $Q$ satisfying the zero relations in $\rho$, with the vector space at vertex $v$ being $e_v M$.
-In this way $\Gamma$-modules correspond to $\Z$-graded modules for $k[x,y]/(xy)$, where $x$ and $y$ have degree 1.
+This ensures that $\Lambda$-modules correspond to representations of $Q$ satisfying the zero relations in $\rho$, with the vector space at vertex $v$ being $e_v M$.